 For formal papers, the Introduction includes all of the following components or as many as are relevant to the topic:

-As a student or researcher, the skill of writing comes in very handy and knowing how to write an introduction paragraph that hooks the audience will depend upon how well you structure the introduction paragraph.
+As a student or researcher, writing comes in very handy.
+Knowing how to write an introduction paragraph that hooks the audience will depend on how well you structure the introduction paragraph.